oktadev/okta-blog/_source/_posts/2022-05-13-express-prisma-and-tailwindcss.md

 }
 ```

-This will add the `prisma.seed` command you will need later.
+This will add the `prisma seed` command you will need later.

 Now you can initialize tailwindcss.